01925 599 052

 Our phase 1 desk study reports are usually requested by clients looking to do one of the following:

-The aim of a phase 1 desktop study is to establish the presence or absence of potential risks associated with historical uses of the land and its wider environmental setting.
+The aim of a phase 1 desk study is to establish the presence or absence of potential risks associated with historical uses of the land and its wider environmental setting.

 Information gathered in the report is used to develop a conceptual site model (CSM), in line with government guidance including CLR11.
 Along with the CSM, the key output from a phase 1 desk study report is the preliminary risk assessment, or PRA.